CartoDB/carto.js/doc/api_methods.md

 &#124;_ position | defines the position of the hover action.
 &#124;_ fields | array of column names.

-**Tip:** The workflow for creating infowindows with CartoDB.js includes the following steps:

-1. Define infowindow parameters with `vis.addInfowindow(_map, layer, fields [, options]_)`

-  **Note:** Infowindows are enabled by default.
-Optionally, set the [`cartodb.createVis` infowindow](#cartodbcreatevis) argument to `false` to disable infowindows for you map.

-2. If using the hover action, specify the hover parameters with `vis.addOverlay`

-3. If using infowindows for multiple map layers, define the [sublayer.infowindow](#sublayerinfowindow) parameters

-**Tip:** If you are customizing your infowindow with CartoDB.js, reference the [CSS library](https://github.com/CartoDB/cartodb.js/tree/develop/themes/css/infowindow) for the latest stylesheet code.
+**REVIEWER**: WHAT ARE REQUIRED OPTIONS?
+ALSO, WHAT ARE SOME OF THE OTHER POSSIBLE VALUES?

+**Tip:** See [How can I use CartoDB.js to create and style infowindows?](http://docs.cartodb.com/faqs/infowindows/#how-can-i-use-cartodb.js-to-create-and-style-infowindows) for an overview of how to create infowindows.

 #### Returns

 An infowindow object, see [sublayer.infowindow](#sublayerinfowindow)

-#### Example (Click Infowindow)
+#### Example

-The following examples displays how to enable infowindow interactivity with the "click" action.
+The following example displays how to enable infowindow interactivity with the "click" action.

 {% highlight html %}
  cartodb.vis.Vis.addInfowindow(map, sublayer, ['cartodb_id', 'lat', 'lon', 'name'],{